cytopia/devilbox/README.md

 ## Updates

-In case you update this repository locally on the master branch (e.g.: `git pull origin master`), make sure to repull all docker containers as they very likely have also been up updated.
+In case you update this repository locally on the master branch (e.g.: `git pull origin master`), make sure to repull all Docker containers as they very likely have also been up updated.
 Otherwise you might run into problems.

 [What is the `.env` file?](https://docs.docker.com/compose/env-file/)